Should I buy the auto insurance when renting a vehicle?

 Again, in that case you will have to purchase physical damage coverage from the rental agency (aka Loss-damage waiver).
 This covers damage to the vehicle itself during the rental term.

 Even if you have physical damage coverage, you may want to pony up a few bucks to buy it from the rental agency anyway.
 The are some things that your policy probably doesn’t provide such as:

 - Depreciation – some rental companies will depreciate the value of a vehicle after a loss.
 They then charge that depreciated value to you (Cha-Ching!).
-This can be thousands of dollars and your personal auto insurance will not pay for the depreciation.
+This can be thousands of dollars.
+Your personal auto insurance will not pay for the depreciation.

 - Administrative Fees – a rental company may assess administrative or other fees that your policy will not cover.
 Read the fine print!

-- Commercial Vehicles – bear in mind that a personal auto policy is intended for personal autos, not commercial vehicles.
+- Commercial Vehicles – a personal auto policy is intended for personal autos, not commercial vehicles.
 The most common example is a moving truck.
-Commercial autos should be covered on a commercial auto policy.
+Your personal auto may have GVW restrictions you need to be aware of.

 - International Travel – your auto policy probably doesn’t cover anything outside of the States and Canada.
 Your umbrella might though.

-Some credit card companies also have some rental car insurance built in.
-You may want to investigate that option before committing to the rental company’s plan.
+Some credit card companies automatically provide rental car insurance as well.
+You may want to investigate that option before buying to the rental company’s plan.

 Really you have to know what coverage you already have to make an informed decision.
-The best way to do so is to talk to your agent or broker to find out what makes the most sense for you.
+The best way to do so is to talk to your agent or broker .
+Find out what makes the most sense for you.
 Bon Voyage!